mgroling/BachelorThesis/README.md

 Good paper explaining SQIL: https://openreview.net/pdf?id=S1xKd24twB

-For implementing SQIL I used an Adaption of a DQN from [stable-baselines](https://stable-baselines.readthedocs.io/en/master/) and changed it according to my needs
+For implementing SQIL I used an Adaption of a DQN from [stable-baselines](https://stable-baselines.readthedocs.io/en/master/) and changed it according to my needs.

 ## Cartpole